wein.plus

 Hessian dialect expression for an intoxication; see there also other expressions.

 Term for an emotional state of exaggerated ecstasy or an intense feeling of happiness that lifts someone above their normal emotional state.
 Such a state is caused by psychotropic substances, among other things.
 These are active substances that influence the human psyche.
-Depending on the substance, this is associated with disturbances of consciousness, cognitive abilities, perception, affect and behaviour.
-As a consequence, intoxication is treated by drinking alcohol.
-When consumed in excess, alcohol causes disinhibition, increased emotionality, inhibition of thinking, stupefaction and overestimation of oneself.
-In early advanced civilisations, excessive consumption of alcohol to the point of drunkenness was a ritualised custom on certain occasions.
-Until the Middle Ages, excessive intoxication was considered normal.
-From the 16th century onwards it was outlawed and from the 19th century onwards it was increasingly regarded as a disease (alcoholism).
+Depending on the substance, this is associated with disorders of consciousness, cognitive abilities, perception, affect and behaviour.

 Hand mit Handschelle und Schnapsglas / Betrunkener

-The state of intoxication is a state of excitement or stupor lasting minutes to hours, which is usually accompanied by misjudgement of the situation in the form of sensory illusions and always leaves behind complete or partial amnesia (loss of memory).
-In alcohol intoxication, there is initially mental disinhibition, increased urge to speak and move with frequent transition to depression and aggression, which can increase to destructive rage.
-After the intoxication has subsided, there are often after-effects of intoxication known as hangovers.
-Alcohol consumption leads in stages of well-being and feelings of happiness in extreme cases to drunkenness and can end lethally.
-Stages of development in parts per thousand:
+Intoxication is a state of excitement or stupor lasting minutes to hours, which is usually accompanied by misjudgement of the situation in the form of sensory illusions and always leaves behind partial to complete amnesia (loss of memory).
+Alcohol intoxication initially leads to mental disinhibition, an increased urge to speak and move with a frequent transition to depression and aggression, which can escalate into destructiveness.
+After the intoxication has worn off, the after-effects, known as a hangover, often remain.
+The stages range from well-being and feelings of happiness to intoxication, which can be fatal in extreme cases.
+The levels in per mille:

-• 0.3: onset of the effects of alcohol, legal limit in Germany
+• 0.3: Beginning of the effects of alcohol, legal limit in Germany

-• 0.5: clear feeling of warmth, exhilaration, legal limit in Austria
+• 0.5: clear feeling of warmth, cheerfulness, legal limit in Austria

-• 0.8: clearly impaired ability to react, legal limit in Switzerland
+• 0.8: clearly limited ability to react, legal limit in Switzerland

-• 1.8: stronger intoxication with disinhibition and staggering walking
+• 1.8: stronger intoxication with disinhibition and unsteady walking

 • 2.0: uncontrolled staggering, nausea, vomiting

-• 2.3: strong intoxication with apathy and fatigue, amnesia (loss of memory)
+• 2.3: severe intoxication with apathy and fatigue, amnesia (memory loss)

-• 2.5: drunkenness, from this point on there is danger to life.
+• 2.5: Intoxication, from here on there is danger to life

-• 3,0: one can no longer hold oneself upright, loss of consciousness
+• 3.0: you can no longer hold yourself upright, loss of consciousness

 Temperenz - Stadien des Alkoholismus - vom ersten Glas bis zum Grabe